xvzero/just_a_rather_very_intelligent_system/README.md

 ### Wireframes

 This app will be a single page web application that can be run in the background.
 There will only be a small GUI so that users can minimize the window and place in the corner of their screen to see what's currently playing.
-There will be an option to toggle on/off the audio visualization so that the web app eat up the computer's processor.
+There will be an option to toggle on/off the audio visualization so that the web app won't eat up the computer's processor.

 ![app wireframe](https://i.imgur.com/O9Kn0vV.png)